loading...

 The sad truth

-Every minute, one garbage truck of plastic enters our oceans.
-1
+Every minute, a truckload of plastic enters our oceans.1

-Only 9% of worldwide plastic waste is recycled.2
+Only 9% of global plastic waste is recycled.2

-Our oceans became a dumping ground for plastic waste
+Our oceans have become a dumping ground for plastic waste

-Plastic pollution in our oceans stems from inadequate waste management and excessive plastic production.
-Most ocean plastic comes from land, carried by rivers, wind, and floods.
-Shipping and fishing industries also contribute with lost cargo and gear.
+Plastic pollution in our oceans results from inadequate waste management and excessive plastic production.
+The majority of plastic waste in the oceans comes from land, transported by rivers, wind, and floods.
+The shipping and fishing industries also contribute through lost cargo and equipment.

-Illegal exports of waste to countries with poor disposal systems worsen the issue.
-Durable plastics persist in the ocean for centuries, forming large garbage patches and harming marine life and ecosystems.
-Learn more in this article “Pollution of Our Oceans: How Did It Come to This?”
+Illegal waste exports to countries with poor disposal systems exacerbate the problem.
+Persistent plastics remain in the ocean for centuries, forming large garbage patches and harming marine life and ecosystems.
+Learn more in this article The pollution of our oceans: How did it come to this?

-Illegal exports of waste to countries with poor disposal systems worsen the issue.
-Durable plastics persist in the ocean for centuries, forming large garbage patches and harming marine life and ecosystems.
-Learn more in this article “Pollution of Our Oceans: How Did It Come to This?”
+Illegal waste exports to countries with poor disposal systems exacerbate the problem.
+Persistent plastics remain in the ocean for centuries, forming large garbage patches and harming marine life and ecosystems.
+Learn more in this article The pollution of our oceans: How did it come to this?

 GOT BAG